nurbxfit/cf-hono-react-ssr/README.md

 - **TailwindCSS** – Utility-first styling
 - **Cloudflare Workers** – Edge deployment

-Enjoy true SSR (server-rendered HTML), seamless client hydration, and hot reload for rapid development.
+Enjoy SSR (server-rendered HTML), seamless client hydration, and hot reload for rapid development.

+Disclaimer: This is a simple starter for learning and experimentation, not a full-fledged framework meant for production.

 ---